When your last name is Frankenstein and it’s Halloween

 In real life, many Frankensteins are good humored about it.
 They may as well be: The last Friday in October — Oct.
 30 this year — is National Frankenstein Friday, honoring the book and “one of the best-known horror characters of all time.”

-“They always try to knock me … I’ve heard everything my whole life,” said Frankenstein, who has what he calls a Frankenstein-like feature of a metal plate and screws in his head as a result of an attack in which a stranger kicked him in the head.
+“They always try to knock me. … I’ve heard everything my whole life,” said Frankenstein, who has what he calls a Frankenstein-like feature of a metal plate and screws in his head as a result of an attack in which a stranger kicked him in the head.
 “Call me anything but late for supper, and I won’t be upset.”

 Frankenstein, who worked in the construction industry until his injury, says his name has been a reliable source of amusement — like the time when he was pulled over and the police officer looked at his driver’s license and asked: “Forrest Frankenstein?
 How the h--- did you get a name like that?”